-Most of us are at the age where we know better than to attempt to change someone.
+Most of us are at the age when we know better than to attempt to change someone.
 The older you get, the more stubborn you become.
 That’s true for even the most flexible individuals.
 Plus, why would you want to change someone anyway?
-It’s best to love them for who they are flaws and all.
+It’s best to love them for who they are, flaws and all.

-This article isn’t about change.
-It isn’t meant to serve as a blueprint for the, “I ain’t changing for nobody” single girls/guys committee that celebrates being stubborn and relentlessly set in their ways.
-It’s simply to call attention to one key factor that many overlook when entering into a new relationship, and that’s compromise.
+This article isn’t about change, and it isn’t meant to serve as a blueprint for the “I ain’t changing for nobody” single girls/guys committee that celebrates being stubborn and relentlessly set in their ways.
+It’s simply to call attention to one key factor that many overlook when entering into a new relationship: compromise.

 We hear the word and even practice it regularly in everyday life, but the need to compromise in a new relationship has a way of showing up in the damndest of ways.
-It doesn’t come months down the line.
-It happens the minute you say, “Let’s do this” and make it official.
+It doesn’t come months down the line; it happens the minute you say, “Let’s do this” and make it official.
 Your tests won’t necessarily show up during a conversation on how someone should dress.
 It also won’t be as drastic as having to decide if you will move across the country.
-The need for mutual concession often wears the disguise of a slight argument about whether or not the dog should sleep in your bed, or if you should do the dishes while cooking a meal or after.
+The need for mutual concession often wears the disguise of a slight argument about whether the dog should sleep in your bed, or if you should do the dishes while cooking a meal or after it.

-Compromise actually reveals its presence in the pettiest of ways, but if you choose to ignore the small tweaks that will undoubtedly be required for your relationship to sustain, it could mean big trouble for your union.
+Compromise actually reveals its presence in the pettiest of ways, but if you choose to ignore the small tweaks that will undoubtedly be required for your ongoing good relationship, it could mean big trouble for your union.

 The attempt to mesh your life with another person can be quite challenging.
 If you’ve been single for YEARS, chances are you’ve developed a few habits that work for you.
 The same goes for your other half.